Adarsh2801-r/HITS-Algorithm/README.md

 1. Open the directory containing the python file from command prompt
 2. Run the code from terminal using command ```python hits.py```
 3. Enter the query word when prompted
-4. Genetrates hub scores and authority scores for nodes in base set corresponding to the query
+4. Genetrates ordered hub scores and authority scores for nodes in base set corresponding to the query